 The council could decide you're intentionally homeless if you give up your tenancy voluntarily and then need homeless help later on.

-Discuss your options with your housing officer if you feel you can't stay in your home during the eviction process.
+Discuss your options with your housing officer if you feel you cannot stay in your home during the eviction process.